100 Holiday Gift Ideas That Won’t Cost You a Penny

 If you have a storage unit, there’s probably at least one thing in it that you aren’t using and would make an excellent free gift.

 The Gift of Memories

 Now that so many of our photos and videos are stored online, there’s something very special about receiving an actual photograph or home video.

-Plus, these are items you probably already have in your closet — which makes them ideal free holiday gifts.
+Plus, these items you probably already have in storage — which makes them an ideal free gift.

 24. Old Photographs